Imageomics/LatLonCover/README.md

 We use locations from citizen science organism reporting.

-"iNaturalist is a global community of naturalists, scientists, and members of the public sharing over a million wildlife sightings to teach one another about the natural world while creating high-quality citizen science data for science and conservation" [1].
+"iNaturalist is a global community of naturalists, scientists, and members of the public sharing over a million wildlife sightings to teach one another about the natural world while creating high-quality citizen science data for science and conservation".
+[1]
 [iNaturalist API](https://api.inaturalist.org/v1/docs/)

 ### Cropland Data Layer (CDL)

-The geospatial data product called the Cropland Data Layer (CDL) is hosted on CropScape (https://nassgeodata.gmu.edu/CropScape/).
-The CDL is a raster, geo-referenced, crop-specific land cover data layer created annually for the continental United States using moderate resolution satellite imagery and extensive agricultural ground truth.
-All historical CDL products are available for use and free for download through [CropScape](https://nassgeodata.gmu.edu/CropScape/devhelp/help.html) [2].
+"The geospatial data product called the Cropland Data Layer (CDL) is hosted on CropScape (https://nassgeodata.gmu.edu/CropScape/).
+The CDL is a raster, geo-referenced, crop-specific land cover data layer created annually for the continental United States using moderate resolution satellite imagery and extensive agricultural ground truth [2]."
+All historical CDL products are available for use and free for download through [CropScape](https://nassgeodata.gmu.edu/CropScape/devhelp/help.html).

 ### References